-We reckon the flourishing Athens alternative music scene is something you need to keep an eye on this year as the more established acts have been gathering considerable momentum since the tail end of last year.
-Two acts of whom we’ve noticed in particular are Acid Baby Jesus and Bazooka (both psych-punk outfits) who have been producing a constant flow of material, alongside delivering consistently excellent shows across Europe leading to significant (well deserved) recognition.
+We reckon the flourishing Athens alternative music scene is something you need to keep an eye on this year.
+Two acts that caught our attention in particular are Acid Baby Jesus and Bazooka (both psych-punk outfits) who have been producing a constant flow of material, alongside delivering consistently excellent shows across Europe leading to significant (well deserved) recognition.

 Bazooka were formed in 2008, in Volos, (native to Centaurs) and consist of singer/guitarist Xanthos Papanikolaou, guitarist Bill Tzelepis, drummer John Vulgaris, Keyboardist Panos Papanikolaou and bassist, Aris Rammos.
 Within the same year they moved to Athens, the Greek capital underwent a severe economic crisis.
 Fortuitously, a multitude of DIY squat venues had given birth to an underground musical renaissance paving way to the city’s best punk and psych-rock bands, Acid Baby Jesus and Bazooka.